 Instructors choose whether or not to require a proctor for exams in their DL courses.
 They also determine which proctoring option will be used.
 If a proctor is required, it should be made clear in the syllabus.
 The syllabus should also outline any specific criteria that proctors are required to meet.

-PVAMU currently offers 3 proctoring options.
-Students, remember to consult with your instructor(s) before making any proctoring arrangements!
+PVAMU offers 3 proctoring options.
+Students should consult with your instructor(s) before making proctoring arrangements!
 Proctoring fees are paid by the student.
 For more information about proctoring options, click the links below.

 Students in DL courses should read the syllabus before (if available) or at the very beginning of the term to find out if there is a proctoring requirement.
 This should be done in time to select or drop and then add another course if the proctoring requirement cannot be met.
 If the syllabus is not available prior to the start of the course or if it does not reference test proctoring, students should contact the instructor or the departmental office to inquire about test proctoring for that course.

 Was this information helpful?
 Provide Feedback or report broken links.